Using Agent-to-Agent

 - Research agent: “Store these findings about competitor pricing in the user’s documents — they asked for this yesterday.”

 - Monitoring agent: “The home office temperature has been above 28°C for an hour.
-Should I adjust the thermostat?”
+Let the user know.”

 - Calendar agent: “The user has back-to-back meetings from 2pm to 5pm.
 Don’t send non-urgent notifications during that window.”